Digital PR is the most profitable marketing type in 2019.

 It all starts with something of value.

 We call this content, but realistically it can be anything from your brand itself, a founder, a tragic event or a funny video.
-For the purposes of this process we’ll refer to any of these as “content”.
+For the purposes of this process we’ll refer to any of these as “content” moving forward.

-Working closely with a brand-new client we decide a piece of content to achieve both.
-Content remember isn’t some 500-word thrown together blog post; content is something that is interesting, noteworthy, linkable and shareable, that if seen in a printed magazine or newspaper, would force-the-read, not because it’s so controversial but because it’s simply too interesting, useful or targeted to you as an individual for you to just scroll or flick on from.
+Remember, content isn’t some 500 word thrown together blog post.
+Content is something that is interesting, noteworthy, linkable and shareable, that if seen in a printed magazine or newspaper, would force-the-read, not because it’s so controversial but because it’s simply too interesting, useful or targeted to you as an individual for you to just scroll or flick on from.

 This is obviously essential as the more interesting, unique and link-bait worthy this piece of content is, the more press media placements it will generate, as well as the easier it will be to generate links from other strategies.